What is a house in multiple occupation (HMO)?

 It is an offence to operate without a licence where one is required and this can result in a fine of up to £20,000.
-Further information is available on the HMO licensing page.
+Further information is available on HMO licensing.

 All HMOs, whether or not they need a licence, are subject to management regulations.
-These obligations are outlined on the Management of an HMO section.
+These obligations along with additional guidelines are available for the Management of an HMO.

 Building regulations will be required where a property is changed from a single dwelling to a multi occupancy house.